zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] SwiftUI Views
 # [fit] are *recipes*

+^Lesson number two, because of SwiftUI declarative nature.

-^Unlike previous frameworks, in SwiftUI we no longer own views.
-Instead, our declarations are more like recipes...
+^We no longer own views.

+^Instead, our code looks more like recipes...

 ---